RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 ### Configuring RAK4270

-To connect the RAK4270 Module to a LoRa-P2P connection or a LoRaWAN network, the module must be configured and LoRa parameters must be set by sending AT commands.
+To connect the RAK4270 Module to a LoRa P2P connection or a LoRaWAN network, the module must be configured and LoRa parameters must be set by sending AT commands.
 You can send AT commands to the RAK4270 Module through the UART interface.

 Connect the RAK4270 Module to the computer as described in the previous section.
 Use the serial communication tool to send commands to the RAK4270.
-For example, sending the `at+version` will return and display the current firmware version as shown in Figure 3.
-More AT commands can be found in [AT Command Manual](/Product-Categories/WisDuo/RAK4270-Module/AT-Command-Manual/#rak4270-at-command-manual).
+For example, sending the `at+version` will return and display the current firmware version, as shown in **Figure 3**.
+More AT commands can be found in the [AT Command Manual](/Product-Categories/WisDuo/RAK4270-Module/AT-Command-Manual/#rak4270-at-command-manual).

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/3.command-response.png"